 Non-executive directors are paid an annual retainer of \$24,000, payable quarterly, and meeting fees of \$750 per Board or committee meeting, up to a maximum of \$1,500 payable over a two-day period.
-The Chairman of the Board, the Lead Independent Director, if appointed, the Audit Committee Chair, the Governance, Compensation and Nominating Committee Chair and the Technical, Environmental and Safety Committee Chair are each paid an additional annual retainer of \$4,000, payable quarterly.
+If appointed, the Audit Committee Chair, the Governance, Compensation and Nominating Committee Chair and the Technical, Environmental and Safety Committee Chair are each paid an additional annual retainer of \$4,000, payable quarterly.
 Directors may also be reimbursed for all reasonable travel and other expenses incurred by them in the performance of their duties.

-Due to the financial condition of the Corporation, the directors have agreed to reduce their director fees to \$20,000 per annum, payable quarterly with the Chairman of the Board receiving US\$20,000 per annum, payable quarterly.
+Due to the financial condition of the Corporation, the non-executive directors have agreed to reduce their director fees to \$20,000 per annum, payable quarterly.